 Catherine has also worked for Yorkshire Television appearing in ‘Book Tower’, ‘Darling Buds of May’, ‘Emmerdale’, ‘How We Used To Live’, ‘Stay Lucky’ and other productions.
 She furthered her studies taking a three year Ballet teaching course with ‘The Royal Academy of Dance’.

 All three of Barbara’s children trained at Kirkham Henry and are now working professionally in the world of music, dance and TV.
-As a result of the many hours spent waiting for her children to finish classes, Barbara became involved with the Friends of Kirkham Henry and Ryedale Youth Theatre, with whom she has enjoyed working for the past 20 years.
+As a result of the many hours spent waiting for her children to finish classes, Barbara became involved with the Friends of Kirkham Henry and Ryedale Youth Theatre, with whom she has enjoyed working for over 20 years.

 In 2002 she decided to fulfil her ambition to gain a degree and embarked upon a 3-year full time course at York St. John University.
 Since graduating in 2005 with a B.A.
 Hons Degree in Communication Arts, specialising in Drama, Barbara has thoroughly enjoyed putting her years of experience and knowledge into practice by teaching the wonderfully talented students at Kirkham Henry Performing Arts.